larsensong/stuner-car-management/README.md

 # :ocean: Stunner Car Rental :ocean:

-In this PHP based websitestunner Car  repository I will be completing my car rental based website.
+In this PHP based website called stunner Car rental.

-Stunner Car rental management website based on php as a backend for univ; Its an ecommerce based website.
+Stunner Car rental management website based on php as a backend for univ;

+Its an ecommerce based website.